openharmony/graphic_graphic_cangjie_wrapper/README.md

 The following figure shows the architecture of the Graphics subsystem.

+**Figure 1** Architecture of the Graphics subsystem
 ![Graphics subsystem architecture](figures/graphic_cangjie_wrapper_architecture_en.png)

 As shown in the architecture diagram:

-- Color Manager: Provide gamut-dependent configuration capabilities;
+- Color Manager: Provide gamut-dependent configuration capabilities.
-- Cangjie graphics FFI interface definition: Responsible for defining the C-Interoperable Cangjie interface, which is used to realize Cangjie graphics;
+- Cangjie graphics FFI interface definition: Responsible for defining the C-Interoperable Cangjie interface, which is used to realize Cangjie graphics.
 - Effect: Mainly completes the ability to process image effects, rendering effects and other effects, including: multi-effect series and parallel processing, adding rendering effects, control interaction effects and other related capabilities during layout.

 ## Directory Structure